BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 **Post-conference**: Often people stay the day after the conference or for the weekend; informal gatherings have been known to happen.

+This year we will only have the upstairs portion of the Parish Hall.

+Note that the usual days for the Yurt dinner and progressive dinner have been switched.

 ***********************************

 Sunday 6:00pm
 -------------

-Welcome Potluck Barbeque at Bruce's House (107 WhiteRock).
+Welcome Potluck Barbecue at Bruce's House (107 WhiteRock).
 Bring something to grill, cook, or share.
 There will be food, so if you're just getting into town and don't have time, or you're hopeless in the kitchen, just bring your favorite beverage.